tdpollard/euros-goals/README.md

 Despite this, the random assumption does seem to give fairly realistic predictions.

 The script is written in python, using Jupyter.

+Euro_goalspg.ipynb contains the information on the previous tournaments, to get the mean number of goals per team per game for a poisson distribution